 - Traveling helps children understand how big the world is and that it extends much farther than their immediate surroundings or the “bubble” of the classroom.

-- Travel creates new memories and passageways in the brain.
+- Travel creates new memories and pathways in the brain.

-- Seeing something new might help discover new interests.
+- Seeing something new might help your child discover more of their own interests.

 - Worldschooling encourages child-led learning.